Import a Processed Point Cloud to Generate the Point Cloud Model and Configure the Trajectory

 Add an end tool.

-In Mech-Viz, add an end tool and set TCP.
+Add an end tool and set the TCP in Mech-Viz.

 -

-After an end tool is added, tool information is automatically updated to the tool list in target object editor.
-According to actual needs, select a tool in the tool list to preview the positional relationship between trajectory and tool during actual trajectory operation in the visualization area (as shown below), or check the end tool for actual trajectory operation.
+Once the end tool is added, the tool information will be automatically updated in the tool list within the target object editor.
+You can select a tool in the tool list according to actual needs, preview the positional relationship between trajectories and tools in actual trajectory operations in the visualization area (as shown below), or enable the end tool for actual trajectory operations.

-If you modified the tool in Mech-Viz, save changes in Mech-Viz to update the tool list in target object editor.
-In addition, enabling the corresponding end tool for the trajectory in target object editor is required for successful simulation in Mech-Viz.
+If you have modified the tool configurations in Mech-Viz, save the changes in Mech-Viz to update the tool list in the target object editor.
+In addition, enabling the corresponding tool for the trajectory in the target object editor is a prerequisite for successful simulation in Mech-Viz.

 Set Collision Model (Optional)